Thamnophis saurita: Subspecies

 Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Thamnophis.

 Habitat

-Ribbon snakes are typically found in aquatic and high-vegetation.
-Since they hunt for ectothermic animals, they tend to live in areas that are mainly water, making it easier for them to swim and catch their prey.
-Although most of them live in aquatic areas, they also tend to reside in forests or higher rocky areas.
+Ribbon snakes are semi-aquatic and are seldom found far from water.
+This species can be seen basking or resting along ponds, streams, swamps, and wet woodlands or grasslands.
+Shallow water is exploited both as hunting grounds and an escape route from predators.
+Overwintering sites are typically underground at higher elevations, such as under rock piles.

 Prey and predators

 In order to hunt, ribbon snakes use a few of their senses including auditory and visual perception.
 Ribbon snakes do not eat warm-blooded prey, just as garter snakes, also of the genus Thamnophis, do not.
 Using their auditory and visual traits, they are able to prey upon newts, salamanders, frogs, toads, tadpoles, small fish, spiders, and earthworms.
 Meanwhile, they fall prey to mammals, birds, and larger amphibians and reptiles.
 Ribbon snakes rarely use any aggressive form of defense.
 Instead, they use their brown bodies to camouflage with the surrounding vegetation.
 Along with this, they flee and hide in dense patches of grass in which they will coil up and get as low to the ground as possible.
 Given that snakes consume their prey whole, small individuals are particularly constrained in the size and shape of prey that can be consumed.
 These smaller snakes compensate for their smaller body size by having larger heads.